Neuroscience Nurse

 How to Become a Certified Neuroscience Nurse

 The first step in obtaining a neuroscience nurse certification is to earn a Registered Nurse (RN) license.
-This is achieved by enrolling in a nursing diploma program or academic nursing degree program that leads to a Bachelor of Science (BS) in Nursing degree (BSN).
-To become an RN, a nursing candidate must pass the NCLEX-RN exam, also known as the National Council Licensure Examination for Registered Nurses.
-The next step in obtaining a neuroscience certification for nurses would be to become eligible to take the certification exam offered by the American Association of Neuroscience Nurses (ANNN).
+This is achieved by enrolling in a nursing diploma program or academic nursing degree program that leads to either an associate degree or a Bachelor of Science (BS) in Nursing degree (BSN).
+To become an RN with a nursing license, a nursing candidate must pass the NCLEX-RN exam, also known as the National Council Licensure Examination for Registered Nurses.
+This grants licensure utilizing the NCLEX exam.

 American Association of Neuroscience Nurses